-(1) Before approval by the Board, a preparation program for early childhood education or elementary education shall demonstrate how the program requires candidate competency in:
+- (1) Before approval by the Board, a preparation program for early childhood education or elementary education shall demonstrate how the program requires candidate competency in:

-- (a) the areas outlined in Section R277-304-3; - (b) early childhood development and learning; - (c) for candidates who enroll in a preparation program before September 1,
+- (a) the areas outlined in Section R277-304-3;

+- (b) early childhood development and learning;

+- (c) the Educator Preparation Program Competencies for Elementary Literacy;

-2025, the appropriate content knowledge needed to teach:
+- (d) for candidates who enroll in a preparation program before September 1, 2026, the appropriate content knowledge needed to teach:

 - (i) the science of literacy instruction including:

 - (A) phonemic awareness;

 - (B) phonics;

 - (C) fluency;

 - (D) vocabulary;

 - (E) comprehension; and

-- (ii) the Educator Preparation Program Competencies for Elementary Literacy;

-- (iii) the science of mathematics instruction, including:
+- (ii) the science of mathematics instruction, including:

 - (A) quantitative reasoning;

 - (B) problem solving;

 - (C) representation;

-(D) numeracy; and

-(E) a balance of procedural and conceptual understanding;

-(iv) physical and life science;

-(v) health and physical education;

-(vi) social studies; and

-(vii) fine arts; or

-(2) for candidates who enroll in a preparation program on or after September 1, 2025, the Elementary Content Competencies and the Educator Preparation Program Competencies for Early Literacy.

-(3) For a program candidate accepted after January 1, 2020, a preparation program for early childhood or elementary education shall provide multiple opportunities for a program candidate to successfully demonstrate application of knowledge and skills gained through the program in a school-based setting in each of the following:

-(a) all requirements outlined in Subsections R277-304-4(4) through (7);

-(b) demonstrating content-specific pedagogy in each of the areas outlined in Subsection R277-304-5(1);

-(c) diagnosing students struggling with reading and planning and implementing remediation for those students; and

-(d) diagnosing students struggling with mathematics and planning and implementing remediation for those students.

-(4) An educator preparation program shall apply the standards in this Section R277-304-4 to the specific age group or grade level for which the preparation program is designed.

-(a) An early childhood education program shall focus primarily on early childhood development and learning in kindergarten through grade 3.

-(b) An elementary program shall include both early childhood development and learning and elementary content and pedagogy in kindergarten through grade 6.
+- (D) numeracy; and - (E) a balance of procedural and conceptual understanding; - (iii) physical and life science; - (iv) health and physical education; - (v) social studies; and - (vi) fine arts; or - (2) for candidates who enroll in a preparation program on or after September 1, 2026, the Elementary Content Competencies and the Educator Preparation Program Competencies for Early Literacy. - (3) For a program candidate accepted after January 1, 2020, a preparation program for early childhood or elementary education shall provide multiple opportunities for a program candidate to successfully demonstrate application of knowledge and skills gained through the program in a school-based setting in each of the following: - (a) all requirements outlined in Subsections R277-304-4(4) through (7); - (b) demonstrating content-specific pedagogy in each of the areas outlined in Subsection R277-304-5(1); - (c) diagnosing students struggling with reading and planning and implementing remediation for those students; and - (d) diagnosing students struggling with mathematics and planning and implementing remediation for those students. - (4) An educator preparation program shall apply the standards in this Section R277-304-4 to the specific age group or grade level for which the preparation program is designed. - (a) An early childhood education program shall focus primarily on early childhood development and learning in preschool through grade 3. - (b) An elementary program shall include both early childhood development and learning and elementary content and pedagogy in kindergarten through grade 6.